Skip to main content

 FAQs – Frequently Asked Questions

-How do I log in to start or view my Phillips Passport Initiative scholarship application, upload my passport application receipt, etc.?
+How do I log in to start or view my Phillips Passport Initiative application, upload my passport application receipt, etc.?

 Log into the Heels Abroad portal and select “Tar Heel User”.